dssdecal/dssdecal.github.io/index.md

 Unlike traditional classes, this course gives students full creative control over a data science project of their choosing, allowing them to collaborate and apply key concepts in real-world scenarios.
 Guided by mentorship from committee members, students will navigate the entire data science lifecycle -- from crafting a project proposal and performing exploratory data analysis, to engineering and evaluating machine learning models.
-Covering both foundational and unconventional topics, the course integrates programming instruction with practical applications, ensuring students gain direct experience at each stage.
-Additionally, students will engage with industry professionals through panels and speaker events, refining their technical skills while preparing for future opportunities in a supportive, low-pressure learning environment.

 The template for this website is courtesy of UC Berkeley's DATA c8: Foundations of Data Science Course